yusufessam22/dsml-portfolio/index.md

 - Projects built through both collaborative research and independent study
 - Clear, well-structured summaries that explain the thinking behind each project
 - Documentation that aims to be understandable for both technical and non-technical readers

-Thanks again for visiting, and I hope you find something here that interests you.
-Whether you're a hiring manager, data team lead, or just curious, I'm glad you're here!

 ---